achaiah/pywick/README.md

 ## Data Augmentation and Datasets
 The PyWick package provides a ton of good data augmentation and transformation tools which can be applied during data loading.
-The package also provides the flexible `TensorDataset` and `FolderDataset` classes to handle most dataset needs.
+The package also provides the flexible `TensorDataset`, `FolderDataset` and 'MultiFolderDataset' classes to handle most dataset needs.

 ### Torch Transforms
 ##### These transforms work directly on torch tensors